 The heart commitment is there, but still we have no progress.

 Power flows into our lives when we commit to something.
-Commit, work with what you got, do what you can, make a start and then the energy will flow from there.
+Commit, work with what you got, do what you can, make a start and then God’s energy will flow from there.

-But still, perhaps you are like me, who later in the year is looking back over the year and those good intentions I had which did not come about, even if my heart is in the right place.
+But still, perhaps you are like me, who in the latter part of last year was looking back over the year and all those good intentions I had which did not come about, even if my heart was in the right place.

 But I love what Jesus does in that moment, He basically says to them: